patrickdad/CAF-Cyber-Assurance-Audit/README.md

 ## Framework Reference
 This audit simulation is based on the UK National Cyber Security Centre (NCSC) Cyber Assessment Framework (CAF), which is used by UK regulators and critical national infrastructure organisations to assess cyber resilience.
+Available at https://www.ncsc.gov.uk/collection/caf

 ## Objectives of the Project
 - Demonstrate understanding of CAF assurance methodology